jaredwray/contrib/README.md

 2. In the status bar ensure `Debug with Chrome (website)` is selected
 3. Use `Run > Start Debugging` from the menu or press <kbd>F5</kbd>

+Testing:

+1. Go to `/api/debug/setup-data` to reset auction states

 ## Technology used

 - [x] TypeScript